Kevga/BeatSaberCinema/README.md

 You do not need to pay much attention to the environment your map uses.
 Cinema modifies some of the built-in environments (Big Mirror, Origins, KDA, Rocket, BTS, Dragons, Linkin Park) to make the video screen fit in seamlessly.
 If your chosen environment is not yet supported by Cinema, the mod will automatically load Big Mirror, which is one of the best looking ones with the video screen.

-Since version 1.2, the mod can also be used to just modify the environment without any video being involved.
+The mod can also be used to just modify the environment without any video being involved.
 To do that, create a new config file by hand, set the property `forceEnvironmentModifications` to true and then use the environment modification options listed below.

 If you have any questions, please contact me on Discord (Dakari#0638).